Published 09:39 IST, November 23rd 2019

 Advertisement

-Anand's campaign got off to a good start as he played out a draw as black against Ding Liren in opener.
-Things got even better as Anand was able to beat arch-rival Wesley So in his bid to stay in contention for a place in grand finale of grand chess tour to be held at London in about a week's time.
-However, things took a turn for bitter in final game of day as Anand faced a rejuvenated Nepomniachtchi after two successive losses in first two games.
-Russian capitalized on a kingside attack to romp home in a quick time.
+Anand's campaign got off to a good start as he played out a draw as black against Ding Liren in the opener.
+Things got even better as Anand was able to beat arch-rival Wesley So in his bid to stay in contention for a place in the grand finale of the grand chess tour to be held at London in about a week's time.
+However, things took a turn for the bitter in the final game of the day as Anand faced a rejuvenated Nepomniachtchi after two successive losses in the first two games.
+The Russian capitalized on a kingside attack to romp home in a quick time.
 Anand displayed exceptional technique meanwhile to beat Wesley So out of a Ruy Lopez game.
 It was a closed set up that looked level with dynamics in place.
 Anand went for an endgame that gave him a better Bishop against a Knight.
 It was a long grind that lasted 72 moves.
-Anand needs to finish in a minimum of sixth place here in order to qualify for grand finale which will be played at London amongst top four finishers of tour.
+Anand needs to finish in a minimum of sixth place here in order to qualify for the grand finale which will be played at London amongst the top four finishers of the tour.

 Advertisement